 - I went from making straight As since kindergarten to failing all but one of my classes

 - I’ve struggled with waking up in the mornings ever since

 I hate telling that story.
 It’s hard to remember myself as the girl who hid under the stairs for 37 days because a teacher yelled at her for being late.
 (This is also why Facebook makes me anxious; I’m afraid all those people still think of me as the girl who hid under the stairs.)
 But my point in telling it is this:

 If I can start waking up early every morning, anyone can.

 Today is the 17th day I’ve woken up at 7am (which is early for me).
 Here’s how I’m doing it.

 One.
 I realized getting up wasn’t really the issue.

 More than a month ago, I told my friend Brooke how waking up was a constant struggle for me.
 (We recorded our conversation in a podcast.)
 I didn’t think much of it after that.

 A few weeks later, I had a talk with my dad about it, and he mentioned it sounded like I might be depressed.
 Since I wasn’t crying every day or planning to die, that label hadn’t occurred to me.
 It got me thinking.

 I was sleeping 10 hours or more every night, and I was still tired.
 (I had been doing this for 17 years.)
 I never wanted to get up and start the day.
 I avoided leaving the house.
 I avoided seeing my friends (I preferred calling this “being an introvert”).
-I skipped meals (I usually only ate snacks during the day until John made us dinner at night).
+I skipped meals (I usually only ate snacks during the day until my partner made us dinner at night).
 I didn’t want to do anything that involved physical movement.